30f0fn/work-the-rainbow/README.md

 An instance of this application runs for a given daycare.
 Each instance organizes the human participants in its use into:
 - application administrator per daycare
+- classrooms per daycare
 - teachers and schedulers per classroom
-- children in a given classroom
+- children per classroom
-- parents or caregivers of each child (who will be volunteers)
+- parents or caregivers per child (who will be volunteers)

 Each person playing one or more of these roles (other than that of child) is represented by the app as a User instance.
 A User instance has specialized privileges and duties corresponding to their roles.